SubahNoshin/SubahNoshin/README.md

 ---

 ## 👩‍💻 About Me
-I'm a final-year **Computer Science and Engineering student at KUET**, passionate about transforming raw data into actionable insights.
+I'm a graduate from **Computer Science and Engineering student at KUET**, passionate about software engineering ,development area.

 🔹 My current research focuses on **EEG signal classification** using **privacy-preserving techniques** like **homomorphic encryption** and **cryptography**.
 🔹 Skilled in **data preprocessing, feature extraction, and model building** for brain-computer interface (BCI) applications.